 Do I Need a Local SIM Card or VPN When Travelling in China?
-The Simplified Yes or No answer (2025 Guide)
+The Simplified Yes or No answer (2026 Guide)

-Firstly, I must emphasise this is NOT an absolute necessity for every visitor to China, especially those on a short visit.
-It really depends on your own needs, but it does help minimise frustrations in certain situations.
-Have a look to see if these apply to you.
+Getting a local SIM card or a standalone VPN for China really depends on your own needs, but it does help minimise frustrations in certain situations.
+Read on to see if the following situations apply to you.

 📶 Get a local SIM card if: